CHR15-/gilded-rose-kata/README.md

 - Clone the repo
 - Head to `/refactor`
 - Run the unit tests by loading `SpecRunner.html` in the browser
-- Run the integration tests by loading `TexttestFixture.html`
+- Run the integration tests by loading `TexttestFixture.html` in the browser

 ### Introduction